neothink-dao/neothink.io/docs/user-guide.md

 - Live chat: Available on all platform dashboards
 - Help Center: Accessible from the account menu

-Thank you for being part of our test user community!
+Thank you for being part of the Neothink community!